Leveler (album): 10th anniversary edition

 For the album's 10th anniversary, the band re-recorded it with guest musicians, alternate tunings, and new guitar solos.
-The anniversary edition is scheduled to be released May 21, 2021, through the band's own label, ABR Records.
+The anniversary edition was released on May 21, 2021, through the band's own label, ABR Records.
 On April 21, the same day as the announcement of the 10th anniversary edition, the band released a new version of "Poor Millionaire" featuring guest vocals from Ryan Kirby of Fit for a King.
 On May 6, they released a new version of "Pangaea", that features a guest guitar solo from Misha Mansoor of Periphery, as the second single from the 10th anniversary edition.